MAC’s Mission Statement:

 MAC’s History and Goals

-The Massachusetts Animal Coalition is a statewide tax-exempt, not-for-profit organization of Massachusetts animal welfare professionals and dedicated volunteers who have put their differences aside and their heads together in an effort to effect change for animals in Massachusetts communities.
-Now in its 16th year, MAC members have created strong alliances and developed new programs and initiatives that are benefitting an ever-increasing number of Massachusetts animals.
+The Massachusetts Animal Coalition is a statewide tax-exempt, not-for-profit organization of Massachusetts animal welfare professionals and dedicated volunteers who have come together to effect change for animals in Massachusetts communities.
+Now in its 21st year, MAC members have created strong alliances and developed new programs and initiatives that are benefitting Massachusetts animals.

-MAC has three standing Programs (License Plate, AniMatch and Spay Mass).
+MAC has four standing Programs: the Animal-Friendly License Plate, AniMatch, Educational Meetings and Spay Mass.
 MAC also sponsors Task Forces that are working on particular projects.
-(See the attached MAC Organizational Chart.)
 MAC’s approved Task Forces engage in collaborative endeavors to benefit Massachusetts animals.
 MAC serves as an umbrella and incubator allowing Task Forces to get started on their work without having to form a tax-exempt, non-profit organization, set up a Board of Directors, and address all required government annual filings.
 If you are a MAC member and are interested in exploring the idea of a MAC Task Force that is in keeping with MAC’s mission, email to inquire about the process at [email protected].

-AniMatch (macanimatch.org and AniMatch, a Project of MAC – Facebook group)
+AniMatch (macanimatch.org and AniMatch, a Project of MAC)

-AniMatch for Cats was launched as well!
-Building on our years of experience working with dogs, similar programming was rolled out, which was designed to assist cats in need across the state of Massachusetts, and AniMatch facilitated the transfer of 102 cats and kittens since the inception of the cat part of the program in early 2016.
+In 2016 AniMatch for Cats was launched as well!
+Building on our years of experience working with dogs, similar programming was rolled out, which was designed to assist cats in need across the state of Massachusetts, and AniMatch facilitated the official transfer of well over 270 cats and kittens (many more “unofficially”) since the inception of the cat part of the program in early 2016.

 AniMatch has been instrumental in establishing and encouraging collaborative partnerships between Massachusetts animal welfare groups and the team has learned so much about what ACOs face on a daily basis.
-These partnerships have developed and grown over time and have created a safety net, giving thousands of adoptable dogs and cats in Massachusetts a second chance.
-AniMatch’s work is based on teamwork, trust building, commitment and networking and the team is humbled and proud to have served almost 2300 dogs since November 2007.
-AniMatch has been approached by various states and communities interested in replicating our Program and the team is happy to share its database, documents, and protocols.
+These partnerships have developed and grown over time and have created a safety net, giving hundreds of adoptable dogs and cats in Massachusetts a second chance.
+AniMatch’s work is based on teamwork, trust building, commitment and networking.
+The team is humbled and proud to have served over 3,174 dogs since November 2007.

 AniMatch facilitates happy endings for Massachusetts animals!